Torram/magic-docs/docs/Client-Development/Components/Cards/CardsListFetch.md

 ### CardsListFetch

-The function receives a listId string, and calls the hook _useCardsForList_ to get all cards assigned to that list, then, calls another hook, _useOrderItemsForCardsInList_ to order all the items.
-Finally, calls another hook, _usePaginateCardsInList_, for pagination.
+The function receives a listId string, and calls the hook _useCardsForList_ to get all cards assigned to that list, then, calls another hook, _useOrderItemsForCardsInList_ to order all the cards.
+Finally, it calls another hook, _usePaginateCardsInList_, for pagination.

 ```tsx
 import Container from 'react-bootstrap/Container';